Possibly the Greatest Alchemist of All Time: "Wings of Nolyn" Members

 A Killer Spider that helps Takumi survive an attack from a wild boar.
 Takumi decides to adopt her and they form a telepathic bond, which allows Takumi to interpret her thoughts as spoken words.
 Because of her ability to produce silk, she becomes an asset to Takumi's production efforts.
+Takumi named her Maple due to the pattern on her back that resembles a maple leaf.
 She later evolves into an Arachne with a human torso atop her spider body and develops the ability to speak with others without Takumi having to act as her translator.
 It is through her that Takumi finds and adopts a Drake Horse who later evolved into a Dragon Horse named Camellia, whom Maple grows attached to.
-She can enter and exit Takumi's pocket dimension.
+She can enter and exit Takumi's pocket dimension at will.